 - Choose organic products, especially facial oils.

-- Look for products that are harvested sustainable and avoid anything that contains unsustainable Palm Oil.
+- Look for products that are harvested sustainably and avoid anything that contains Palm Oil.

 - Breaking out?
 Check the ingredients!
 Ingredients with a high comedogenic value may be the culprits (this includes coconut and olive oils!), so too can alcohols.